Addiction Guide for Colleagues and Employers

-As a coworker or a manager, the best way to correct enabling is by avoiding the practice in the first place.
-However, if you have been enabling them already, you can make changes by setting and maintaining strict boundaries with the person.
+As a coworker or a manager, the best way to correct enabling substance abuse is by avoiding it in the first place.
+However, if you have been enabling a coworker’s addiction already, you can make changes by setting and maintaining strict boundaries with the person.

 As a peer or coworker of someone you suspect to be abusing substances, the way forward can be really unclear.
 You might struggle between not wanting to cause your coworker professional harm and wanting to help the situation.

-In general, there are several universal tips for dealing with coworkers who have substance use issues.
-If your coworker’s substance use is putting others in danger at work, it is especially important to take some action.
+If your coworker’s drug or alcohol use is putting others in danger at work, it is especially important to take some action.
 The Washington State Department of Health offers the following tips:1

 - Review the company’s policies about substance use.

 - Observe and document.
-Pay attention to the developing situation and keep written notes while sticking to facts, not opinions.
+Pay attention to the developing situation and keep written notes about substance abuse while sticking to facts, not opinions.

-- Bring the issue to your supervisor.
+- Tell your supervisor your concerns about substance use in the workplace.
 Do not try to address or resolve the issue independently.

 - Consider an anonymous, confidential, or informal referral to the company’s employee assistance program (EAP) to allow them to guide the process.

 The role of the supervisor is full of responsibilities and pressures, especially when an employee is displaying the signs of substance abuse.
-The United States Office of Personnel Management suggests that supervisors keep their focus on:2
+If you suspect your employee is using drugs or alcohol at work, The United States Office of Personnel Management suggests that supervisors keep their focus on:2

 - Monitoring and reviewing the employee’s work.